UmlsBERT: Clinical Domain Knowledge Augmentation of Contextual Embeddings Using the Unified Medical Language System Metathesaurus: Results

 \section{Results}

-In this section, we presented the results of an empirical evaluation of the UmlBERT model that was proposed in section \ref{sec:clkn}.
-In particular, we provided a comparison between different available BERT models in order to show the efficiency of our proposed model on different clinical NLP tasks.
-In addition, we conducted a qualitative analysis of the embedding of each model in order to illustrate how medical knowledge improves the quality of medical embeddings.
-Finally, we provided a visualized comparison of the embeddings of the words in each semantic group to show their effect on the creation of the input embedding of the UmlsBERT model.
+In this section, we present the results of an empirical evaluation of the UmlBERT model.
+In particular, we provide a comparison between different available BERT models to show the efficiency of our proposed model on different clinical NLP tasks.
+In addition, we provide the results of an ablation test to exam the effect of the semantic type embeddings on the performance of the model.
+Furthermore, we conduct a qualitative analysis of the embedding of each model in order to illustrate how medical knowledge improves the quality of medical embeddings.
+Finally, we provide a visualized comparison of the embeddings of the words that are associated with semantic types between UmlsBERT and Bio\_ClinicalBert.